 If the model shows a bit of attitude though, the chance of the consumer making a purchase is much higher.
 A model with a bit of attitude looks confident and cool, and who doesn’t want to buy into that look?

-Make it simple by working with one part of your body: A good example of this is using your eyes.
+A good example of this is using your eyes.
 Practice in the mirror and try to develop a look that shows you’re confident and cool (but don’t go overboard and start giving the evils).
 Just like making eye contact in real life situations, having strong eye contact with the camera will give off an enviable attitude.

 Lips are another great body part to work with.
 If you’re in a serious catalogue shoot where big smiles and leaping poses aren’t particularly welcome, try using your lips to hint at your personality.
-A slightly open mouth will give off a sexy attitude (try not to pout) whilst a little grin suggests a cheeky attitude.
+A slightly open mouth will give off a sexy attitude (try not to pout) whilst a little grin suggests a cheeky character.

-Learn how to use your whole body to your advantage: H&M are great stores to look at online if you want to see how this is done successfully.
+H&M are great stores to look at online if you want to see how this is done successfully.

 Girls, by holding your hands on your hips and creating eye-catching angles with your elbows you will give off a strong, controlled attitude.
 To soften the look you may choose to rest one hand on one hip or perhaps lean back/forward a little.

-Alternatively, you could try a much more sophisticated pose that looks especially great if you have a good posture.
+Alternatively, you could try a much more sophisticated model pose that looks especially great if you have a good posture.
 Stand straight, push your bottom and chest out (but not overly so) and cross one leg in front of the other.

 Some models change this up a little by twisting their head to the side or tilting their neck back.